KTB99/DeveloperPortfolio/README.md

 - tsconfig.json — TypeScript config with path aliases

 ## Notes
 - This baseline doesn’t include the full shadcn CLI flow; it includes a minimal, hand-picked component (Button) and tokens.
-You can add more components later with the shadcn CLI if desired.
+To anyone interested in forking, you can add more components later with the shadcn CLI if desired.